myltik/azure-docs.ru-ru/articles/storsimple/storsimple-manage-backup-catalog.md

 <properties
-   pageTitle="Управление каталогом резервных копий StorSimple | Microsoft Azure" description="В этой статье описываются способы использования страницы каталога резервного копирования службы диспетчера StorSimple для перечисления, выбора и удаления резервных наборов данных для тома." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="Manage your StorSimple backup catalog | Microsoft Azure" description="Explains how to use the StorSimple Manager service Backup Catalog page to list, select, and delete backup sets for a volume." services="storsimple" documentationCenter="NA" authors="SharS"